dhis2/training-docs/content/tracker_use/lg_event_reports_and_linelist.md

 ### Create a line list program using Input : Event

+Perform this exercise in the line listing app.

 In this exercise we will create a line list using the Malaria case notification, investigation and response program.

 In this case we will be using